OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 }
 ```

-Remember that the `zos` configuration files are where ZeppelinOS keeps track of
+Remember that the `openzeppelin` configuration files are where the OpenZeppelin SDK keeps track of
 your contracts, the addresses of the instances you have created, and in this
 case the address of the EVM package you will have published.
-This is how ZeppelinOS
+This is how the OpenZeppelin SDK
 solves the link of foreign projects that depend on yours.

 Make sure to check that the rest of the fields describe your package